0script/0scriptblog/content/post/step-by-step-guide-to-building-a-virtual-laboratory-in-Linux.md

 __Before you start this tutorial__

-* __Software requirements :__ A computer with a __Linux__ desktop, preferably a _Debian-based_ distribution
+* __Software requirements :__ A computer with a __Linux__ desktop, preferably a _Debian-based_ distribution.

-* __Hardware requirements :__ A computer manufactured after 2014 with at least 4 cores of CPU, at least 8 GB of RAM, and at least 100 GB of storage for the Linux partition
+* __Hardware requirements :__ A computer manufactured after 2014 with at least 4 cores of CPU, at least 8 GB of RAM, and at least 100 GB of storage for the Linux partition.

 * __Prerquise__ : Familiarity with the Linux operating system, knowing how to install applications via the terminal and how to use a text editor such as __vim__ or __nano__ .
 Don't be the type to give up at the first obstacle. read carefully, use google, and don't let the documentation scare you.
 Good luck!

 # Link to installation media

 We will install a set of operating systems , they can be downloaded from the links below:

-* __VyOs__ a open source router and firewall :  [Download here](https://s3-us.vyos.io/rolling/current/vyos-1.4-rolling-202302110324-amd64.iso)
+* __VyOs__ a open source router and firewall :  [Download here](https://s3-us.vyos.io/rolling/current/vyos-1.4-rolling-202302110324-amd64.iso).

-* Virtual image for qemu of __kali linux__  linux distribution for penetration testing [Download link](https://cdimage.kali.org/kali-2022.4/kali-linux-2022.4-qemu-amd64.7z)
+* Virtual image for qemu of __kali linux__  linux distribution for penetration testing [Download link](https://cdimage.kali.org/kali-2022.4/kali-linux-2022.4-qemu-amd64.7z).

 * A __ubuntu__ desktop : [Download here](https://sourceforge.net/projects/osboxes/files/v/vb/55-U-u/22.10/64bit.7z/download).

-* __Metasploitable2__ a Linux server with security flaws : [Download here](https://sourceforge.net/projects/metasploitable/files/Metasploitable2/)
+* __Metasploitable2__ a Linux server with security flaws : [Download here](https://sourceforge.net/projects/metasploitable/files/Metasploitable2/).

 # Installing A Hypervisor